Wedding of Felipe and Letizia – 22nd May 2004

 The bride was attended by four pageboys (Felipe’s nephews Froilan, Juan, Pablo and Miguel) and three flower girls (Felipe’s niece Victoria, Letizia’s niece Carla Vigo Ortiz and Victoria Lopez Quesada Borbon-Dos Sicilias). image The two older bridesmaids were Victoria Cordorniu Alvarez de Toledo and Claudia Gonzalez Ortiz. image All the attendants wore white and gold outfits designed by Lorenzo Caprile who was inspired by the 19th century Court paintings of Goya. image (with Carla and Victoria) image

-Tagged Fashion, Prussian Diamond Tiara, The Prince of Asturias, The Princess of Asturias, Wedding, Wedding Anniversary.
+Tagged Fashion, Felipe VI of Spain, Prussian Diamond Tiara, Queen Letizia of Spain, Wedding, Wedding Anniversary.